Early Education Funding (EEF) for 2, 3 and 4 year olds

 - Criteria: economic and non-economic.
 For more information on eligibility and how parents can apply go to the parents' early education funding page.

-- Some parents will receive a postcard through the post (this number is 7 characters long) stating they may be eligible for 2 year old funding.
+- Some parents will receive a postcard through the post (this number is 7 characters long) stating they may be eligible for 2-year-old funding.
 The postcard has an expiry date and needs to be converted into a TYF code before it expires.
-The parent can take the postcard to the provider for them to do an assisted application on the Provider Portal and create a permanent TYF code.
+The parent can take the postcard to the provider for them to do an assisted application on the Establishment Portal and create a permanent TYF code.

 3 and 4-year-old funding